QuimicOS/ChemTrack/README.md

 ## Script to install the ChemTrack Project
 1) git clone to the repo
 2) composer install
+    Create a ".env" file and paste the ".env copy" info into it.
+THIS IS FOR LOCAL USE ONLY.
+For deployment use the server info where is needed.
 3) php artisan key:generate
 4) php artisan config:clear
 5) php artisan migrate